-WHEREAS, it is in the intent of the City Council of the City of Edmonds to seek voter approval for a levy for the year 1991 to be collected in 1992 and of a levy for each of the years 1992 through 1996 to be collected in the year following each of said years, the dollar amount and subsequent increases of the levies to be governed by the need for lunds to provide emergency medical care and services, limited by RCW 84.52 and not to exceed the rate of \$.50 per One Thousand Dollars of the then current assessed value of all property within the City, now, there
+WHEREAS, it is the intent of the City Council of the City of Lynnwood to seek voter approval for a levy in the amount of \$750,000 for the year 1991 to be collected in 1992 and of a levy for each of the years 1992 through 1996 to be collected in the year following each of said years, the dollar increases of the levies subsequent to 1991 to be governed by the need for funds to provide emergency medical care and services, limited by RCW 84.52 and not to exceed the rate of \$.50 per One Thousand Dollars of the then current assessed value of all property within the City.

-THE CITY COUNCIL OF THE CITY OF EDMONDS, WASHINGTON, DO ORDAIN AS FOLLOWS:
+THE CITY COUNCIL OF THE CITY OF LYNNWOOD, WASHINGTON, DOES ORDAIN AS FOLLOWS:

 Section 1.
 It is hereby found and declared that an emergency exists requiring the calling of a special election, and the Auditor of Snohomish County as ex officio supervisor of elections for such County is hereby requested to find and declare the existence of such an emergency.
-The Snohomish County Auditor is hereby further requested to call and conduct a special election in the City of Edmonds, Snohomish County, Washington, in the manner provided by law to be held therein on November 5, 1991, in conjunction with the general election to be held on the same day and at those hours established by statute for the purposes of submitting to the qualified electors of the City for their approval or rejection the question of whether or not a tax levy shall be made each year for six consecutive years, commencing in 1991 to be collected in 1992 and to be assessed in each of the years 1992 through 1996 and to be collected in the years 1993 through 1997, the dollar amount of said subsequent levies to be determined by the amount of funds needed to adequately provide for emergency medical care and services, limited by RCW 8,52 and not to exceed 5.50 per One Thousand Dollars of the then current assessed valuation of all property in the City subject to taxation, said levies to be in addition to the regular tax levy provided by law for cities without the vote of the electors, the proceeds thereof to be used to pay the costs of furnishing emergency medical care and emergency medical services, including related personnel costs, training for such personnel and related equipment, supplies, vehicles and structures needed for the provision of emergency medical care and emergency medical services.
-The amount of the 1991 levy to be collected in 1992 and all subsequent levies shall be established as a part of the annual budget process with notice of the levy to be provided to the Snohomish Auditor at the time and in the manner required by state law.
+The Snohomish County Auditor is hereby further requested to call and conduct a special election in the City of Lynnwood, Snohomish County, Washington, in the manner provided by law to be held therein on November 5, 1991, in conjunction with the general election to be held on the same day and at those hours established by statute for the purposes of submitting to the qualified electors of the City for their approval or rejection the question of whether or not a tax levy shall be made each year for six consecutive years, commencing in 1991 with the amount of \$750,000 to be collected in 1992 and to be assessed in each of the years 1992 through 1996 and to be collected in the years 1992 through 1997, the dollar amount of said subsequent levies to be determined by the amount of funds needed to adequately provide for emergency medical care and services, limited by RCW 8.52 and not to exceed \$.50 per One Thousand Dollars of the then current assessed valuation of all property in the City subject to taxation, said levies to be in addition to the regular tax levy provided by law for cities without the vote of the electors, the proceeds thereof to be used to pay the costs of furnishing emergency medical care and emergency medical services, including related personnel costs, training for such personnel, and related equipment, supplies, vehicles, and structures needed for the provision of emergency medical care and emergency medical services.

 Section 2.
-The ballot title for the aforesaid proposition shall be as follows: PROPOSITION
+The ballot title for the aforesaid proposition shall be as follows:

-EMERGENCY MEDICAL SERVICES - SIX YEAR LEVY
+PROPOSITION EMERGENCY MEDICAL SERVICES - SIX YEAR LEVY

-Shall the City of Edmonds be authorized to impose regular property tax levies of \$.50 or less per One Thousand Dollars of assessed valuation for each of six consecutive years?
+To continue to fund paramedic and emergency medical services, shall the City of Lynnwood be authorized to levy regular property taxes of \$.50 or less per One Thousand Dollars of assessed valuation for each of six consecutive years?

 YES